webiny/webiny-upgrades/README.md

 yarn webiny upgrade --use-version 5.50.0-hot-fix
 ```

+> IMPORTANT: the version you pass to the Webiny CLI *must* match the upgrade folder name in this repo!

 You can also run the upgrade command via the Webiny CLI from a locally cloned `webiny-js` repository:

 ```